Taxi Enforcement Swoop in Ribble ValleyPublished Thursday, 12 December 2013

-Taxi enforcement officers at Ribble Valley Borough Council joined forces with the police and Vehicle and Operator Services Agency in a weekend swoop on unroadworthy vehicles.
+Taxi enforcement officers at Ribble Valley Borough Council joined forces with the police, Vehicle and Operator Services Agency and HM Revenue and Customs in a swoop on unroadworthy vehicles.

-Twelve vehicles were targeted in a Friday afternoon inspection at sites in Clitheroe.
+Thirty vehicles were targeted in a late-night inspection at taxi ranks in Clitheroe.

 Ribble Valley Borough Council's taxi enforcement officer, Carl Rung, said: "Maintaining a high standard of vehicles is something we take seriously and we carry out regular checks to ensure taxis and their drivers are meeting licensing requirements.

-“This was a joint operation, where vehicles were subject to a rigorous inspection to ensure they were compliant with licence conditions.”
+"This was a joint operation with the police, Vehicle and Operator Services Agency and fuel inspectors from HM Revenue and Customs, where vehicles were subject to a rigorous inspection to ensure they were compliant with licence conditions."

-Of the 12 vehicles inspected, nine were found to be of the required standard and three drivers were served with advisory notices requiring work to be carried out on their vehicles within seven days.
+Of the 30 vehicles inspected, 24 were found to be of the required standard, the drivers of two were served with prohibition notices requiring them to withdraw their vehicles from operation immediately and four were served with advisory notices requiring work to be carried out on their vehicles within seven days.

 Carl Rung added: "The council requires the immediate withdrawal of hackney carriage or private hire vehicles constituting a risk to public safety, or work carried out to ensure the vehicles are of a high standard.

-“Although three vehicles were served with notices, we are delighted that most were of an excellent standard.”
+"Although two vehicles were found to be unroadworthy, we are delighted that most were of an excellent standard."

-Ribble Valley residents are reminded not to use unlicensed taxis or flag down private hire vehicles over the summer.
+Ribble Valley revellers are being reminded not to use unlicensed taxis or flag down private hire vehicles over the Christmas period.

-Anyone who suspects a taxi firm of operating without a licence or a driver of driving without a licence, or using an unlicensed vehicle, is asked to contact the council’s licensing team on 01200 414411.
+Anyone who suspects a taxi firm of operating without a licence or a driver of driving without a licence, or using an unlicensed vehicle, is asked to make a note of the vehicle's licence number and contact the council's licensing team on 01200 414411.